 - What to REALLY expect with your Postpartum Recovery

 - Hypnobirthing 101 – the basics for a positive birth experience

 - 23 Tips for a Birth without Epidural

 - How to Give Birth Naturally without Pain (17 Tips from a Mom who did it!)

-How Perineal Massage Works
+How does the Perineal Massage Work?

-It needs to be practiced towards the end of pregnancy, 6 to 8 weeks prior to the due date.
-Every day for at least 5 minutes.
-However, it can even be practiced during labor itself.
 In a recent study, researchers discovered that women who received massage during the second stage of labor (during and between pushing) had a lower risk of third and fourth degree tears.